The Death and Life of the Great American School System: How Testing and Choice Are Undermining Education

 - 💥 300+ people added this to wishlists

-Students, educators, parents, and policymakers alike will find valuable insights within these pages.
-The narrative thoughtfully explains the implications of governmental policies on education, making it essential reading for those looking to understand the educational dialogue in the U.S. It serves as both a wake-up call and a guide towards a more equitable education system that serves every child.
+Students, educators, parents, and policymakers alike will find invaluable insights that resonate throughout the current educational landscape in the U.S. This book serves as both a wake-up call and a practical guide towards fostering a more equitable education system that nurtures every child’s potential.

 Less| manufacturer | Basic Books |